rapid7/insightconnect-plugins/plugins/salesforce/help.md

 #### Get Blob Data

-This action is used to retrieve blob data for a given record
+This action is used to retrieve blob data for a given record.

 ##### Input